Flashpoint (comics): Plot

 In London, Steve Trevor is waiting at a rendezvous for Lois Lane but is attacked by Wonder Woman and the Amazons.
 Wonder Woman catches him by the neck with her Lasso of Truth and begins interrogating him.
 He explains that he was hired to extract Lane from New Themyscira because she was sent to gather information on the Amazons for Cyborg.
 The U.S. president informs Cyborg that Steve Trevor sent a signal to the Resistance but was intercepted because of a traitor among the heroes that Cyborg tried to recruit.
 Cyborg is relieved of duty as Element Woman sneaks into the headquarters.
 Meanwhile, in New Themyscira, Lane encounters the Resistance.
 A second attempt at recreating Allen's accident restores his powers and health.
 He concludes that the Reverse-Flash changed history to prevent the formation of the Justice League.
 He also learns that Kal-El was taken by Project: Superman.
 Flash, Batman and Cyborg join the cause to stop Wonder Woman and Aquaman.
 The three find a pale, weakened Superman at the Project and realize that he may well have been in a containment cell since he was a child—possibly never even seeing a human being before.
 After being rescued, Superman flies off in seeming fright in the midst of a battle with the guards, leaving the three in the sewers to be rescued by Element Woman.
 Flash's memories continue to change.

 The president announces Cyborg's failure to unite the world's superheroes and the U.S. enters into the Atlantean-Amazon war.
-Flash, Batman, Cyborg, and Element Woman ask for the Marvel Family's help and Batman asks Billy to use his lightning to prevent Flash's memories from changing even further.
+Flash, Batman, Cyborg, and Element Woman ask for the Marvel Family's help and Batman asks Billy Batson to use his lightning to prevent Flash's memories from changing further.
 The group hears of the failed air assault on England due to the Amazons' Invisible Plane air force.
 Hal Jordan, who had not become Green Lantern in this timeline, is the first casualty, and a giant Atlantean-generated tidal wave threatens the rest of New Themyscira.
 Flash tells Batman that if he fails to stop Thawne, the world will destroy itself.
 Despite reservations, Batman joins Flash as the group heads off to New Themyscira.
 Enchantress joins them en route.
 Wonder Woman and Aquaman are fighting one-on-one until Flash and his team arrive.
 The Marvel Family transforms into Captain Thunder, also transforming Tawky Tawny.
 Captain Thunder attacks Wonder Woman and appears to be winning until Enchantress reveals herself as the Amazon spy in the Resistance and uses her magic to restore the Marvel Family to their mortal forms.
-Penthesilea (who was secretly one of the conspirators of the Atlanteans-Amazons war, along with Orm) kills Billy Batson, causing a massive explosion that cripples the opposing forces.
+Penthesilea (who was secretly one of the conspirators of the Atlantean-Amazon war, along with Orm) kills Billy, causing a massive explosion that cripples the opposing forces.
 In the wake of the devastation, Thawne appears in front of Flash.